 Street trees are an important part of our environment.
 They are aesthetically pleasing and add to the value of the property.

-Each street is assigned a specific variety of tree.
-Consideration is given to growth habit, insect and disease resistance, location of utility wires, and general character of the neighborhood.
-Trees are generally spaced 50 ft. apart; however, special consideration must be given to corner lots, fire hydrant location, mailboxes, drive approaches and traffic regulatory signs.
+Each street is assigned a specific variety of trees.
+Consideration is given to growth habits, insect and disease resistance, the location of utility wires, and the general character of the neighborhood.
+Trees are generally spaced 50 feet apart; however, special consideration must be given to corner lots, fire hydrant locations, mailboxes, drive approaches, and traffic regulatory signs.

 Once the new home is completed, the lawn is graded and the adjacent lots have homes built on them, the City hires a contractor to plant the appropriate tree(s), which are guaranteed for one year from the original planting date against death or decline due to insects or disease.
 The guarantee does not cover mechanical injury (lawn mowers, weed eaters) or damage due to other causes.